Worldline Formalism in Snyder Spaces: Conclusions

 Unfortunately, at this level it is not possible to discuss the occurrence of UV/IR mixing, which is one of the most interesting effects associated to noncommutative QFT.
 In \cite{You2}, it has been shown that this effect may occur in the full theory for some choice of the ordering in the potential.
 However, the terms that lead to the UV/IR mixing vanish at the linearized level, so that it is not possible to establish from the present calculations whether this effect takes place or not.
 A higher order computation in the $\beta$ parameter is currently being considered.

+As a final remark, we notice that in spite of the fact that the quantum mechanics of noninteracting particles in Snyder spacetime has been claimed to be trivial (i.e.\ equivalent to that on Minkowski spacetime \cite{AA}), the interacting theories, as our QFT, turn out to be highly nontrivial.

 \textbf{Acknowledgements}: This work was partially supported by GESTA - Fondazione di Sardegna.
 SAF acknowledges support from the DAAD and the Ministerio de Educación Argentino under the ALE-ARG program.
 SAF would like to thank the Università di Cagliari and specially SM for their hospitality.

-\section{coefficients}
+The authors thank J. Trampeti\'c for his useful comments.

+\section{Coefficients}

 The $a_{\mu\nu}$, $b_\mu$ and $c$ coefficients introduced in eq. \eqref{eq.A_I}, Section \ref{sec.qft}, to define the $A$ operator are polynomials in the position $x$ and the momenta $q_1$ and $q_2$, and their explicit form reads